Paternity Leave, FMLA, and State Leave Laws

 - Mothers have higher earnings

-- Mothers have less depression
+- Mothers are less depressed

-Your Right to Paid Leave
+Your Right To Paid Leave

 Have Questions About Paternity Leave or the FMLA?
 Get Legal Help